Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

 timeouts
 ========

-These options allow for the configuration of various timeouts used to ensure the correct functionality of the VIN™.
+These options allow for the configuration of various timeouts used to ensure the correct functionality of the *VIN™*.

 .. csv-table:: Timeout Parameters
     :header: Parameter, Description, Default, Options